openeuler-mirror/global-trust-authority/docs/GTA_Usage_Guidelines.md

 After executing the command, there is no output, proving that the service was uninstalled successfully

-## Call interface && environment preset data
+## Interact with Rest API && environment preset data

 ### Environmental data preset contents

 Data that needs to be preset on the server side:

 1. tpm_boot policy, tpm_ima policy
-2. agent plugin AK root certificate
+2. Certificate chain for AIK validation
-3. baseline, policy jwt format import used certificate
+3. Public key certificate for validation signature of baseline/policy
 4. ima metrics baseline

 All of the above data is in the Challenge_Request_Challenge_Response_Environment_Preparation.md document.

-### Call interface
+### Interact with Rest API

-Refer to the Complete_List_of_Management_Tool_Commands.md documentation to call the interface using the cli_tool.
+Refer to the Complete_List_of_Management_Tool_Commands.md documentation to Interact with the Rest API using the cli_tool.